Kb-Tay/kontinentalist/README.md

 ### Installation
 - Clone the repository
-- `cd` into the `/frontend` folder
+- `cd` into the `kotinentalist/frontend` folder
-- Install dependencies separately in the frontend folders with npm install
+- Install dependencies separately in the frontend folders with `npm install`
 - Run the application with `npm start` for the frontend and view application on your localhost!

 ### Preview